A Christmas Meditation

-With our 2017 Annual Breakfast there was an upwelling of interest to establish an apostolate within the Sycamore Trust community to encourage each other to pray collectively for the faithful and fruitful success of Notre Dame’s Catholic mission.
-This resulted in an extremely popular Novena project which concluded on the first day of classes during the 2017-2018 academic year.
-We intend to repeat this project annually and to expand upon it by creating other opportunities for collective prayer such as this Christmas Meditation.
+With our 2017 Annual Breakfast there was an upwelling of interest to establish an Apostolate within the Sycamore Trust community to encourage each other to pray collectively for the faithful and fruitful success of Notre Dame’s Catholic mission.
+This resulted in an extremely popular Novena which concluded on the first day of classes during the 2017-2018 academic year and has become a much anticipated annual event for us and for many of our supporters.

 By signing up for our Twelve Days of Christmas, you have joined our Apostolate.
 There is no requirement to do more.
 However, we invite you to keep Notre Dame in your daily prayers and to participate when possible in other opportunities for collective prayer among Sycamore Trust supporters — such as our annual Novena for Catholic higher education (beginning each year on the Assumption of the Blessed Virgin Mary).

 To assist and guide us in our daily effort, Father John J. Raphael, ’89, has composed a Prayer for Notre Dame which may be downloaded here.
 Your participation is very much appreciated and very much needed.
 We are unlikely to have a final victory without prayer.

 Quem Pastores (Benedictines of Mary, Queen of Apostles)

 For more information about the Benedictines of Mary, Queen of Apostles, and to purchase their music, please visit them at www.benedictinesofmary.org